MattTurner17/datasciencecoursera/GettingAndCleaningDataProject/Codebook.md

 ####Where Columns Were Obtained From
-The bullet point list below provides some details on where the columns came from.
+The list below provides some details on where the columns came from.
 Where ***feature*** is mentioned, it is refering to the original names for the features found in the *features.txt* file.
 For more specific details on the steps taken to obtain the data from the original file see README.R.

 **Subject** - These were found in the *subject_test.txt* and *subject_train.txt* files.
 The ID's were joined with the observation results to assocatie each subject to the rest of the related information of the study.